cfengine/documentation/getting-started/installation/installation-enterprise-free-aws-rhel.markdown

 tags: [getting started, installation, enterprise free, aws, rhel]
 ---

-These instructions describe how to install the latest version of CFEngine Enterprise 25 Free with Amazon Web Services™ (AWS™) and Red Hat® Enterprise Linux® (RHEL) using Micro Instances.
+These instructions describe how to install the latest version of CFEngine Enterprise 25 Free with Amazon Web Services™ (AWS) and Red Hat® Enterprise Linux® (RHEL) using Micro Instances.

 The tutorial will cover the following steps: